Most valuable player: Basketball

-American Football
+American football

 In the NFL, the MVP award is voted upon by a panel of 50 sportswriters at the end of the regular season, before the playoffs, though the results are not announced to the public until the day before the Super Bowl.
 The sportswriters chosen regularly follow the NFL, and remain mostly consistent from year to year.
 They are chosen based on expertise and are independent of the league itself.
+The most recent recipient of the award is Josh Allen of the Buffalo Bills.

-Ice Hockey
+Ice hockey

-In the NHL, the MVP award voting is conducted at the end of the regular season by members of the Professional Hockey Writers' Association, and each individual voter ranks their top five candidates on a 10-7-5-3-1 point(s) system.
+In the NHL, the MVP award voting is conducted at the end of the regular season by members of the Professional Hockey Writers' Association, and each individual voter ranks their top five candidates on a 10–7–5–3–1 point(s) system.
 Three finalists are named and the trophy is awarded at the NHL Awards ceremony after the playoffs.
+The most recent recipient of the award is Nathan Mackinnon of the Colorado Avalanche.

-Field Lacrosse
+Field lacrosse

 In the PLL, the MVP award (and all other awards) are selected by a two-round voting process.
 In first round voting, players and coaches will vote to determine nominees for each award.
 In second round voting, Media, PLL Front Office, and PLL Lacrosse Advisory Board vote on nominees to determine winners.
 Award winners are announced during the Awards Ceremony at the end of the season.
+The most recent recipient of the award is Jeff Teat of the New York Atlas.

-Box Lacrosse
+Box lacrosse

 In the NLL, the MVP award (and all other awards) nominees are voted on by select media.
 Each ballot allowed the voting members to rank their top five choices for the award.
-Each individual voter ranks their top five candidates on a 10-7-5-3-1 point(s) system (similar to the NHL system).
+Each individual voter ranks their top five candidates on a 10–7–5–3–1 point(s) system (similar to the NHL system).
 The top three vote accumulating individuals will be announced as the finalists for the award.
 The finalist who accumulated the most points after the voting period ended will be the award winner.
 In the case of a tie, the tiebreaker is to be decided by the individual who received the most 1st Place votes, followed by the number of 2nd place votes, and so on, until a winner is decided.
+The most recent recipient of the award is Connor Fields of the Rochester Knighthawks.

-Association Football
+Association football

-MVP is more commonly referred to in Association Football as “Player of the Season”.
-In the FIFA World Cup, the award is called the (Golden Ball) and is chosen by the FIFA technical committee (Technical Study Group)and the winner voted for by representatives of the media.
+MVP is more commonly referred to in association football as "Player of the Season.”
+In the FIFA World Cup, the award is called the Golden Ball and is chosen by the FIFA Technical Study Group.
+The most recent recipient of the award is Lionel Messi of Argentina, winning it in the 2022 FIFA World Cup.

-In the Premier League, (Player of the Season) is chosen by a panel assembled by the league's sponsors consisting of members of "football's governing bodies, the media and fans", and is announced in the second or third week of May.
+In the Premier League, Player of the Season is chosen by a panel assembled by the league's sponsors consisting of members of "football's governing bodies, the media and fans,” and is announced in the second or third week of May.
+The most recent recipient of the award is Mohamed Salah of Liverpool F.C.